snowflakedb/snowflake-jdbc/README.rst

 - The unit test class names end with ``Test``.
 They run part of the JDBC build jobs.
 - The integration test class names end with ``IT``.
 They run part of the ``verify`` maven goal along with the test category specified by the parameter ``testCategory`` having ``net.snowflake.client.category`` classes.
 - The manual test class names end with ``Manual``.
-They don't run in the CI but you can run manually by running them.
+They don't run in the CI but you can run them manually.

 Aside from the general test criterias, the test case class names ending with ``LatestIT`` run only with the latest JDBC driver.
 The main reason why they are separated from other ``IT`` classes is to run the old JDBC driver tests.
 See ``./TestOnly`` directory for further information.